 Once your food is safely packed and sealed into Mylar bags with oxygen absorbers, the final step is to put the bags into a bucket.

-The bucket is absolutely crucial for long term food preservation because it protects against the elements and pests.
+The bucket is crucial for long-term food preservation because it protects against the elements and pests.

-For these reasons, it is really important that you put foods first into smaller Mylar bags and then into buckets.
+For these reasons, it is essential that you put foods first into smaller Mylar bags and then into buckets.